 Career Academies have been created to provide all high school students with a unique opportunity for in-depth exploration of an area of interest.
 If you are unsure if a Career Academy is right for you, you may want to enroll in Career Research and Development I (CRD I), where you will be able to learn more about your interests and aptitudes.
-You may also want to speak with your school counselor, the teacher at your school who teaches the academy courses, or the Career and Technology Education (CTE) Instructional Team Leader at your high school.
+You may also want to speak with your school counselor, the teacher at your school who teaches the academy courses.